epochpic/epochpic.github.io/content/documentation/basic_usage/Compiler_Flags.md

     [here][Input_deck_qed]).
 -   TRIDENT_PHOTONS - This enables support for virtual photons which are used by the Trident process for pair production.
+-   BREMSSTRAHLUNG - Similar to photons, but for modelling bremsstrahlung radiation instead of QED emission.
 -   PREFETCH - This enables an Intel-specific code optimisation.
 -   PARSER_DEBUG - The code outputs more detailed information whilst parsing the input deck.
 This is a debug mode for code development.